fengyuanchen/viewerjs/README.md

 - Type: `Number`
 - Default: `0.9`

 Define the initial coverage of the viewing image.
-It must a positive number between 0 (0%) and 1 (100%).
+It must be a positive number between 0 (0%) and 1 (100%).

 ### initialViewIndex